katamyra/Notes/CS-1331/Test 3 Content/Unit 3 Study Guide.md

 			* Returns an Iterator object, which can iterate over a collection of type E elements
 	* A collection that implements Iterable can be iterated over a collection of type E elements
 * **ITERABLE IN JAVA LANG, but Iterator in java.util**
+* Class needs to explicitly state `implements Iterable` to use it in a for each loop

 # ***File I/O***
 * **Stream** - flow of data - input and output streams between your program and I/O devices in the system